SumitsHub/learn-react/03-react-concepts/src/tutorial/11-performance/03-performance-hooks/README.md

 ```

 - The above component will only rerender if it's input props changed, not even if it's parent level state changes

+- Gotcha with memo -> when we pass function as prop to component, then memoised component will also rerender if parent component rerenders